skoolkid/skoolkit/sphinx/source/ref-files.rst

 :ref:`titles` section, except where indicated above.

-The ``Asm-*`` parameters are formatted with an ``entry`` dictionary identical to the one that is available in the :ref:`t_Asm` template.
+The ``Asm-*`` parameters are formatted with an ``entry`` dictionary identical to the one that is available in the :ref:`t_asm` template.

 The header text for a page defined by a :ref:`memoryMap`, :ref:`otherCode` or :ref:`page` section also defaults to the title, but can be overridden in this